pollfish/docs/android/google-play.md

 Sets a notification listener when a Pollfish Survey is completed.
 With this notification, publisher can also get informed through the SurveyInfo object returned. about the:

-- **surveyCPA** : money to be earned from survey received in US dollar cents (estimated based on daily exchange currency)
+- **surveyCPA** : money earned from survey received in US dollar cents (estimated based on daily exchange currency)
 - **surveyIR** : the current estimation for the survey incidence rate as an integer number in the range 0-100.
 This param is optional and will have as default the value -1 if it was not set and the IR wan not computed reliably.
 - **surveyLOI** : the expected time in minutes that it takes to complete the survey.
 This param is optional and will have as default the value -1 if it was not set and the LOI wan not computed reliably.
 - **surveyClass** :  information about the survey network and type